Goblins (webcomic)

-Goblins is a webcomic by Ellipsis Stephens.
+Goblins is a webcomic by Ellipsis Horner.

 Premise

-Goblins started in 2005 and as of 2022 is still updating.
+Goblins started in 2005, and as of 2025 is still updating.
 It is part of Hiveworks Comics.

 The comic's setting is based on a Dungeons & Dragons role-playing game and parodies these games, in that the rules of reality follow game mechanics; characters are aware of this and can take advantage of these rules.
 The story follows both a group of goblins, including Chief, Big Ears, Fumbles, Thaco and Complains-of-Names.
 It also follows Minmax and Forgath, "adventurers" based on RPG player characters.
 Goblins mixes comedy with bleak situations and gruesome violence.

 Reception

 Goblins won the 2011 and 2012 Aurora Awards, a Canadian literary award, for Best English Graphic Novel.